50 Words You Think Are Synonyms but Aren’t

 Some people say “obtuse” when they mean “abstruse,” and this is unfortunate because “obtuse” is an insult: it means dim-witted.
 By contrast, “abstruse” refers to something that is difficult to understand in general.
 To put it another way, just because you have trouble understanding an abstruse concept doesn’t mean you’re obtuse.

 While these two cover some of the same ground (both are adverbs describing actions that are harmful), “discriminatory” describes an action that is harmful because it unfairly draws a distinction between different categories of people or things (such as age, race, religion, or gender).
 “Prejudicial” generally describes an action that is harmful.
-Be on the lookout for these pairs of words that even good spellers mix up.

 The “oid” in “factoid” can make the word “factoid” appear to mean a small fact, such as a bit of trivia.
 However, the suffix, “oid,” means something that resembles something else.
 In other words, factoids merely resemble facts.
 They aren’t facts, at all.
 In fact, factoids are false facts.
 Here are some more surprising words that don’t mean what you think they do.